 Day 2: Marathon and Islamorada

 You technically could cook your own breakfast at Grassy Flats, but if you'd prefer to go out, try The Stuffed Pig in Marathon.
 They have a tiki-inspired outdoor dining space and serve up really good and hearty breakfasts.
-(Just note that they are cash-only!)
+(Just note that they were cash-only when we were there!)

 After breakfast, it's time to try something fun associated with Grassy Flats – wakeboarding at Keys Cable Park!